EricYsh/community/README.md

 ## Run this project in your device
 1. rm ~/community.*
 2. mvn flyway:migrate
-3. mvn -Dmybatis.generator.overwrite=true mybatis-generator:generate
-4. run this project in IDEA
+3. run this project in IDEA